pingcap/docs-cn/pd-control.md

     >> config set key-type raw  // Enable cross table merge.
     ```

+- `region-score-formula-version` controls the version of the Region score formula.
+The value options are `v1` and `v2`.
+The version 2 of the formula helps to reduce redundant balance Region scheduling in some scenarios, such as taking TiKV nodes online or offline.

+    {{< copyable "" >}}

+    ```bash
+    >> config set region-score-formula-version v2
+    ```

 - `patrol-region-interval` controls the execution frequency that `replicaChecker` checks the health status of Regions.
 A shorter interval indicates a higher execution frequency.
 Generally, you do not need to adjust it.

     ```bash